 In 2017, the Audit Committee formally met and held discussions with management, the Company's VP of Internal Audit and Compliance, and KPMG, the Company's independent registered public accounting firm, six times.
 In addition, members of the Audit Committee had numerous informal conversations with the Company's financial management, internal auditors, and independent auditors.
 The Audit Committee discussed, together with management, internal auditors, and KPMG, the Company's audited consolidated financial statements, interim financial statements, system of internal control over financial reporting, and policies and procedures designed to reduce the likelihood of events of non-compliance with rules and regulations, including discussions of the quality, not just the acceptability, of accounting policies and principles, significant judgments and estimates, system of internal control over financial reporting, and clarity of disclosures.
-The Audit Committee reviewed the annual plan and scope of work to be performed by internal audit and KPMG to discuss their respective audit results, evaluations of Watsco's internal controls, and the overall quality of Watsco's financial reporting.
+The Audit Committee reviewed the annual plan and scope of work to be performed by internal audit and KPMG, and throughout the year, routinely met outside of the presence of management with both internal audit and KPMG to discuss their respective audit results, evaluations of Watsco's internal controls, and the overall quality of Watsco's financial reporting.
 Consistent with the requirements of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder, the Audit Committee discussed with KPMG those matters required to be discussed pursuant to PCAOB Auditing Standard 1301, "Communications with Audit Committees," and the rules of the SEC, and reviewed a letter from KPMG disclosing such matters.